kgiszczak/shale/README.md

 ```

 - `default: -> { 'value' }` - add a default value to attribute (it must be a proc that returns value)
-- `collection: true` - indicated that a attribute is a collection
+- `collection: true` - indicates that a attribute is a collection

 ### Creating objects